ucb-bar/chipyard/README.md

 the RTL simulation to read and write from a file.
 Take a look at tests/blkdev.c for an example of how Rocket can program the block device controller.

-## Creating your own project

-To create your own project, you should create your own scala package.
-Let's use the PWM package as an example.
-First you create a directory under src/main/scala that has the same name as your package.

-    mkdir src/main/scala/pwm

-Now let's add a peripheral device to the new SoC.
+## Adding an MMIO peripheral

+You can RocketChip to create your own memory-mapped IO device and add it into the SoC design.
 The easiest way to create a TileLink peripheral is to use the TLRegisterRouter, which abstracts away the details of handling the TileLink protocol and provides a convenient interface for specifying memory-mapped registers.
 To create a RegisterRouter-based peripheral, you will need to specify a parameter case class for the configuration settings, a bundle trait with the extra top-level ports, and a module implementation containing the actual RTL.

     case class PWMParams(address: BigInt, beatBytes: Int)